 It’s no secret.

-But it’s a LOT worse if you have unfortunately lost your job, been placed on involuntary No-Pay Leave or have had to take a pay cut because of COVID-19…
+It’s no thanks to this pandemic that people have lost their jobs, been placed on involuntary No-Pay Leave or have had to take a pay cut because of reduced working hours…

 TL;DR: How to Apply For COVID-19 Support Grant?